-If you’re a business owner working in Florida, you need to choose the best business structure for your needs.
-The limited liability company (LLC) is one to consider.
-With a Florida LLC, you protect your personal assets and realize some great tax benefits.
+If you have a Florida business, you should choose the best business structure for your needs.
+The limited liability company (LLC) is one to consider, and this article details more about how to form a Florida LLC.
+With a Florida limited liability company, you protect your personal assets and realize some great tax benefits.

-Read on to learn more about why you might want to form an LLC in Florida.
+Read on to learn more about why you might want to form an LLC formation in Florida.

 Understanding Business Entities